Agent Skills: MCP Code Execution Pattern

 How It Works

-Instead of loading all MCP tool definitions into the model context upfront, the agent:
+Instead of loading all MCP tool definitions into context upfront, the agent:

 1. Discovers available tools by navigating a typed file tree